Aspasia Manos, Princess of Greece

 Alexander and Aspasia had one daughter:

 Months later, on October 25, 1920, King Alexander died after contracting septicemia from a monkey bite several weeks earlier.
 Aspasia was four months pregnant at the time, and gave birth to their daughter, Alexandra, on March 21, 1921.
-Not long after Alexander’s death, his father, King Constantine I, was restored to the throne.
-Both King Constantine I and his government treated Alexander’s reign as merely a regency, which meant that Alexander and Aspasia had not received the necessary permissions to marry and their marriage was void.
-However, at Queen Sophia’s urging, a law was later passed which allowed the King to retroactively approve the marriage.
+After Alexander’s death, his father King Constantine I was restored to the throne.
+King Constantine I and his government treated Alexander’s reign as merely a regency, meaning that Alexander and Aspasia had not received the necessary permissions to marry and their marriage was void.
+However, at Queen Sophia’s urging, a law was passed allowing the King to approve the marriage retroactively.
 On September 12, 1922, King Constantine issued a decree recognizing the marriage of Alexander and Aspasia and legitimizing their daughter Alexandra.
 Aspasia was now Princess Alexander of Greece and Denmark.
 Despite this, her relationship with her husband’s family was not always easy.
 Her father-in-law remained distant, and her sister-in-law, Elisabeta of Romania, wife of Crown Prince George of Greece, despised her.
 However, others reached out to her, including Queen Sophia, Dowager Queen Olga, and Princess Andrew of Greece (the former Alice of Battenberg, and mother of the Duke of Edinburgh).

 In the fall of 1922, King Constantine I was forced to abdicate in favor of Crown Prince George (King George II), and another coup in December 1923 again forced the Greek royal family into exile.
 When the Second Hellenic Republic was declared in March 1924, Aspasia and Alexandra were the only members of the Royal Family to remain in Greece.
 However, they left several months later, settling in Florence, Italy with Queen Sophia.
-Later, they moved to England, where they stayed with Sir James Horlick and his family near Ascot.
-With Horlick’s help, Aspasia was able to purchase a property in Venice, Italy – known as the Garden of Eden (link in French) – from a relative of Sir Anthony Eden (who would later become Prime Minister of the United Kingdom).
-The property consisted of a modest villa and large garden, situated right on the canal.
+Later, they moved to England, where they stayed with Sir James Horlick and his family in Ascot.
+With Horlick’s help, Aspasia purchased a property in Venice, Italy, known as the Garden of Eden (link in French) from a relative of Sir Anthony Eden, later Prime Minister of the United Kingdom.
+The property, situated on a canal, consisted of a modest villa and a large garden.

 Aspasia (seated) with her daughter Alexandra